CalebWebsterJCU/battleship/README.md

 # battleship

-I create a game of battleships to practice Clojure and TDD
+I create a game of battleships to practice Clojure and TDD.